"Commissioner" Gordon Williams: 1998–2000

-On The Miseducation of Lauryn Hill, Williams tied the vocals, music and effects together to help create one of the biggest-selling albums of 1998-1999.
-The album was critically acclaimed and the "Commissioner" won two Grammys for his work on what was hailed as the Album of the Year.
+On The Miseducation of Lauryn Hill, Williams tied the vocals, music and effects together to help create one of the biggest-selling albums of 1998–1999.
+The album, which was described by Mary J. Blige as "one of the most incredible albums ever made" won five Grammys, two of which were awarded to Williams for his work on what was hailed as the Album of the Year.
 During those years, he was also the live sound mixer for Hill's world tour.

 2000–2007

 In 2000, Williams won another Grammy Award for participating in the mixing of Carlos Santana's multi-platinum Supernatural (Arista) which also won for Album of the Year.
-His credits include Joss Stone's multi-platinum Mind Body & Soul, Damian Marley’s Grammy-award-winning Welcome to Jamrock, as well as Amy Winehouse’s critically acclaimed debut album entitled Frank.
+His credits include Joss Stone's multi-platinum Mind Body & Soul, Damian Marley's Grammy Award-winning Welcome to Jamrock, as well as Amy Winehouse's critically acclaimed debut album entitled Frank.

 In 2007, Williams received an honorary degree from Gibbs College for writing the curriculum for their first audio engineering program.
 The program was accredited by the state of New Jersey and is currently an accredited associate degree course.